devhammed/laravel-brick-money/README.md

 #### JSON Serialization

-This package provide sane defaults for JSON serialization for both `Money` and `Currency` object but you can customize according to your project requirements.
+This package provides JSON serialization for both `Money` and `Currency` objects but you can customize according to your project requirements.

 ##### Money